dfilatov/jspath/readme.md

 ```

 ###Predicates###
-An JSPath predicate allows you to write very specific rules about the items you'd like to select when constructing your expressions.
+An JSPath predicate allows you to write very specific rules about items you'd like to select when constructing your expressions.
 Predicates are filters that restrict the items selected by an location path.
 There are two possible type of predicates: object and positional.

 ###Object predicates###